eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/introduction.md

 ## Get To Know ioFog

-With a working ioFog environment set up, we're now ready to get to know ioFog.
+With a working ioFog environment set up, you're now ready to get to know ioFog.

 [Continue To Next Step: Get To Know ioFog](get-to-know-iofog.html).